Unity-Technologies/com.unity.perception/Tutorial/Phase1.md

 <img src="Images/fixedscenarioempty.png" width = "400"/>
 </p>

 There are a number settings and properties you can modify here, such as `Quit On Complete` or `Constants`.
 Just like the `Perception Camera` component, if you hover your mouse cursor over each of these properties, you will see a tooltip containing a relevant explanation.
 For now, we will leave all of these fields as they are.
 This is currently an empty `Scneario`.
-Let's add some `Randomizer`s.
+Let's add some Randomizers.

 * **Action**: Click _**Add Randomizer**_, and from the list choose `BackgroundObjectPlacementRandomizer`.

-This `Randomizer` uses Poisson-Disk sampling to select random positions from a given area, and spawn copies of randomly selected Prefabs (from the given list) at the chosen positions.
+This Randomizer uses Poisson-Disk sampling to select random positions from a given area, and spawn copies of randomly selected Prefabs (from the given list) at the chosen positions.
 We will use this component to generate a background that will act as a distraction for our eventual object-detection machine learning model.

 * **Action**: Click _**Add Folder**_, and from the file explorer window that opnes, choose the folder `Assets/Samples/Perception/0.5.0-preview.1/Tutorial Files/Background Objects/Prefabs`.

 The beckground Prefabs are primitve shapes devoid of color or texture.
-Later `Randomizer`s will take care of those aspects.
+Later Randomizers will take care of those aspects.
 Set the rest of the properties (except for `Seed`) according to the image below.
 The `Seed` attribute is the seed used for the underlying random sampler, and does not need to match the image shown.

 <p align="center">
 <img src="Images/background_randomizer.png" width = "400"/>